bfeitknecht/vault/sem2/DDCA/PV/notes/DDCA-recapped.md

 >[!fail] No
 >- calculate electrical properties of a circuit with transistors
->- draw/derive the transistor level schematic of a logic function using transistors
+>- draw/derive the transistor level schematic of a logic function
->--i.e. Draw the transistor level schematic of the CMOS logic gate realizing the function Y= A. (B+C)
+>	i.e. Draw the transistor level schematic of the CMOS logic gate realizing the function Y= A. (B+C)

 ___

 ### Semiconductors